PhantomLint: Principled Detection of Hidden LLM Prompts in Structured Documents: Implementation

 PhantomLint is implemented in Python, and supports both PDF and HTML documents.
 Given an HTML document, it walks the DOM to identify all text nodes, each of whose contents becomes a text block.
 PhantomLint makes use of the playwright library~\cite{playwright} to render the HTML document as an image.
 Given a text node, it computes the node's bounding box within the rendered document.
 To render an image of a particular text block, it simply crops the region identified by the text block's bounding box from the larger document image already rendered.
 Elements that are offpage yield zero-sized cropped images, for which OCR naturally returns no text.
 Therefore such text blocks are trivially identified as containing hidden text, as required.

 For PDF documents, PhantomLint follows a similar approach.
 Each text block is simply a text block element of the PDF document, as identified by the PyMuPDF library~\cite{pymupdf}.
 The same approach is used to render text block images: compute the text block's bounding box and use that to crop from the larger image of the page that contains the text block in question.
 To handle offpage text, PhantomLint makes use of the pikepdf library~\cite{pikepdf} to first remove each page's \texttt{CropBox}, and to enlarge its \texttt{MediaBox}, before processing by PyMuPDF.
 This preprocessing by pikepdf also ensures that all Optical Content Groups (OCGs) are visible.
-Without it, text contained in OCGs whose visibility is marked \texttt{/OFF} would otherwise be ignored by PyMuPDF and \texttt{pdftotext}.
-Because PyMuPDF does \emph{not} ignore clipping paths, PhantomLint implements clipping path detection.
-For document pages that contain clipping paths, it falls back to using Poppler's \texttt{pdftotext}~\cite{poppler} to extract the page's text, because \texttt{pdftotext} \emph{does} ignore clipping paths.
-In this fallback mode, the entire page is treated as one text block.
-In practice this does not harm PhantomLint's accuracy.
+Without it, text contained in OCGs whose visibility is marked \texttt{/OFF} would otherwise be ignored by PyMuPDF.

 PhantomLint provides multiple implementations of the \textsc{Analyze} procedure, for detecting likely LLM prompts in text blocks.
 Its default implementation uses the \texttt{all-MiniLM-L6-v2} model from the Sentence Transformers library~\cite{reimers-2019-sentence-bert} to match against a list of common prompts, as detailed in~\cref{fig:default-bad-phrases}, using a sliding window algorithm over the text block contents.
 This allows identifying the specific text spans that are likely to contain LLM prompts; adjacent and overlapping spans are merged together to compute maximal spans likely to contain LLM prompts.
 As an alternative to this approach, PhantomLint also supports using the LLMGuard~\cite{goyal2024llmguard} library for prompt detection; however we have found in practice that the former approach is more accurate at present.